zhandavidz/diyaqi/sensordeployprotocol.md

 **if you use BSD you probably don't need to be reading this, but welcome! use dd or something lol

+## Burning a Raspberry Pi OS Image

-## Let's get to work!
-Burning a raspian image
+Let's get to work!

 1. Download the latest Raspberry Pi OS (formerly Raspian) image from https://www.raspberrypi.org/software/operating-systems/
 	- Note!
 This tutorial only requires the "Lite" verison, but feel free to download either the "with desktop" or "with desktop and recommended software" versions if you perfer, those will work too!
 2. Download and install BalenaEtcher from https://www.balena.io/etcher/ for whatever operating system you are on